Current Version: 1.0

 Fourth level was...extremely frustrating.
 Fighting hordes of weak creatures that slaughter your imps all over the map and flee against your own creatures wasn't a fun experience.
 I tried and pushed as hard as I could to clear the lairs, but some parts still spawned parties since there were no lair to capture.
 Gold starvation eventually made me try to cheese the enemy Keeper but between that and the relentless insect invasions, I gave up before finishing him off.

 I cheated to see the next level and barely started it (lots of traps!), but I'm not sure this campaign is for me in the end.
-All the creatures are also very fragile save for a few exception, which is not unlike the Necromancer campaign that uses the cultist faction too.
+All the creatures are also very fragile save for a few exceptions, which is not unlike the Necromancer campaign that uses the cultist faction too.
 On top of that, everything is bloody expensive and workshop economy is not something you want to do considering how slow it is.

 I don't want to end on a negative note.
 This campaign is obviously extremely well designed and you can see how much heart has been put into it.
 Just looking at the minimaps show how well everything has been designed, and each map is so different from the rest.
 The altars mechanics force you to be on the move and not stay behind your walls, which I like even if I'm a turtly player.
 You have valid reasons to go on the offensive.